benjamin-allevius/ProspectiveDetectionChapter/README.md

 Code for the chapter "Prospective Detection of Outbreaks"
 ================

-This respository contains code to reproduce the examples of the chapter "Prospective Detection of Outbreaks" in the *Handbook of Infectious Disease Epidemiology* (Held et al. (Eds.), 2018).
+This respository contains code to reproduce the examples of the chapter "Prospective Detection of Outbreaks" by Benjamin Allévius and Michael Höhle, which will feature in the book *Handbook of Infectious Disease Epidemiology* (CRC Press), edited by Leonhard Held, Niel Hens, Phil O’Neill and Jacco Wallinga.

 References
 ==========

-Held, L., Hens, N., O’Neill, P.D. and Wallinga, J., editors (2018). *Handbook of Infectious Disease Epidemiology*.
+Allévius, B. and Höhle, M. (2018).
+Prospective Detection of Outbreaks.
+In Held, L., Hens, N., O’Neill, P.D. and Wallinga, J., editors, *Handbook of Infectious Disease Epidemiology*, chapter \[TBD\].
 CRC Press.